Tips for Parents: Supporting Kids with Big Feelings, When They Don’t Want to Talk

 Offer Presence, Not Pressure

-Just being near them, reading a book, sitting on the floor, or riding in the car can be powerful.
+No human likes to feel pressured.
+Remember that it is healthy and ok to just be near your child while letting them know you are there for them.
+Things like reading a book, sitting on the floor, or riding in the car can be powerful.

 “I’m here when you’re ready.”

-How to Connect with Kids Who Don’t Open Up
+How to Connect with Kids Who Struggle to Open Up

 “I felt really overwhelmed earlier, so I took some deep breaths to calm down.”
 This teaches them that all feelings are welcome, even when they’re hard to talk about.